chapel-lang/chapel/doc/release/platforms/sgi.rst

 multi-locale machine if you want to span multiple partitions.

-For the single-locale version, you should be able to build Chapel in the standard way as described in :ref:`chapelhome-quickstart`, making sure that the ``CHPL_COMM`` environment variable is unset or set to ``none``.
+For the single-locale version, you should be able to build Chapel in the standard way as described in the :ref:`chapelhome-quickstart`, making sure that the ``CHPL_COMM`` environment variable is unset or set to ``none``.